The Australian Greens believe that:

 - The skills and life experience of older people benefit the whole community and the economy.

-- All older Australians are entitled to a liveable income and appropriate concessions.
+- All older Australians are entitled to a guaranteed adequate income.

 - The federal government must play a central role in the provision, regulation and support of aged care services.